JiaeK/dream-dashboard/README.md

 Analytics and Monitoring dashboard for Dream

-*Note: Currently, this repository continues to be a work in progress after being integrated into the repository of ocaml.org.
-It will upstream soon on ocaml.org (version 3).*
+*Note: Currently, this repository continues to be a work in progress after being integrated into the repository of ocaml.org (version 3).*

 :dizzy: Integration PR for ocaml.org is [here](https://github.com/ocaml/ocaml.org/pull/399) <br>

 👀 After the integation, it can be found in `src/` in ocaml.org's repo, which is [here](https://github.com/ocaml/ocaml.org/tree/main/src/dream_dashboard)

+📊 Checkout the outlook from [here](https://ocaml.org/dashboard/)
 </br>

 ## Set up your development environment